ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 :rtype: str
 ```

 This function returns the status the service is currently in.
-The status can be
+Possible values are

+- STOPPED: Service is not running.
+- STARTED: Service has been started and is currently initializing.
+This can include both the general
+service process startup or running the global service initialization code (model loading, ...).
-- 1: Service is running and API endpoint is available
+- RUNNING: Service is running and ready to process API requests.
+If there are multiple service instances configured
+per service, the service counts as RUNNING not before all of these instances have been initialized !
-- 0: Service is not running, endpoint is not available
+- STOPPING: Service is currently shutting down,

 #### gom.api.services.Service.start